Bert D'Angelo/Superstar: Production

-The program was "filmed entirely on location in and around San Francisco".
+The series was "filmed entirely on location in and around San Francisco".
 Martin was the executive producer.
 Directors were Harry Falk, Virgil W. Vogel, Michael Caffey, David Friedkin, and William Hale.
-Writers were Larry Alexander, D. C. Fontanta, and Marion Hargrove.
+Writers were Larry Alexander, D. C. Fontana, and Marion Hargrove.

 Critical reception

 Critic John Camper of the Chicago Daily News found little positive about the program as he wrote, "YOU try to think of something interesting to say about it."
-He noted about D'Angelo, "With practically no evidence he intuits the entire convoluted murder plot by the end of Act iV".
+He noted about D'Angelo, "With practically no evidence he intuits the entire convoluted murder plot by the end of Act IV".

-Dwight Newton, writing in the San Francisco Examiner, compared Bert D'Angelo to the film Dirty Harry (1971), dubbing D'Angelo "Dirty Bert" because the TV character bent rules like the film character did.
-Newton described the show as "similar slop" to the film and called the program a "garbage-heap clinker".
-He praised Sorvino for his performance: "Sorvino imbues his cop role with vitality, finesse, humaneness and, when called upon, great roaring fervor".
+Dwight Newton, writing in the San Francisco Examiner, compared Bert D'Angelo to the movie Dirty Harry (1971), dubbing D'Angelo "Dirty Bert" because the TV character violated proper procedure like the movie character did.
+Newton described the show as "similar slop" to the movie and termed the series a "garbage-heap clinker".
+He praised Sorvino for his performance: "Sorvino imbues his cop role with vitality, finesse, humaneness and, when called upon, great roaring fervor."